LaraTicket/LaraTicket/readme.md

 LaraTicket is a Ticket/Support software written in Laravel.
 It's purpose is to provide easy to use (both users /agents) system, that can easily be customized.

+## Development

+LaraTicket is currently on hold due to limited time.
+It shouldn't be considered dead, since I plan to continue working on it when I have time!

 ## Official Documentation

 No documentation yet.